cuthbertLab/music21/music21/documentation/source/developerReference/usingGit.rst

 Eclipse with EGit makes all of this simple.
 You'll probably never have to worry about most of Git's advanced features - branching, rebasing, etc.

-Adding changes, committing and pushing in Eclipse
+Adding changes, committing and pushing
 `````````````````````````````````````````````````
+There are two ways to commit changes.
+Either download the GitHub application
+for your operating system (recommended) and follow the instructions there, or
+use these instructions to commit directly from Eclipse.
+I strongly recommend
+the former.

 1. To **add** changes to Git's "staging area", right-click in Eclipse's
     Project Explorer on the music21 project folder and select **Add to Index**